Things We Wish We Knew When We Were 19 + a year...

 Yoga is good.

-Exercise your physical talents as often as possible cuz the day you realize you can no longer do that gainer off the diving board you will experience a sense of lost that's like a death.
+Exercise your physical talents as often as possible cuz the day you realize you can no longer do that gainer off the diving board you will experience a sense of loss that's like a death.

 The face, neck, and back of hands are the first places a woman shows signs of aging so take particular care.